-In the Singleton Basin / Edgar Canyon area, the maximum TDS concentration ranged from 236 to 400 mg/L and averaged 282 mg/L.
+In the Singleton Basin / Edgar Canyon area, the maximum TDS concentration ranged from 236 to 400 mg/L and averaged 282 mg/L. The average TDS concentration for all samples in this area was 268 mg/L.

-In the South Beaumont Basin, the maximum TDS concentration ranged from 270 to 840 mg/L and averaged 482 mg/L.
+In the South Beaumont Basin, the maximum TDS concentration ranged from 270 to 840 mg/L and averaged 482 mg/L. The average TDS concentration for all samples in this basin was 426 mg/L.